anetdev/klipper-moonraker-docker-main/README.md

 - _You have docker and docker-compose installed on your machine_
 - _You have flashed your printer with the appropriate .bin_
 - _You have your printer connected to your machine and you know it's serial mount point (e.g. /dev/ttyACM0 or /dev/ttyUSB0)_
 - _ARM32v6 (Raspberry Pi Zero and 1) requires [Docker 20](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script).
-Fluidd is not yet supported_
+A web frontend is not yet supported_

 ### Install the services